railsbridge-boston/cookbook/README.md

 * Re-welcome everyone
 * Go over the plan for the day
 * Thank sponsors again
+* Remind about photography and the red stickers again
 * Have TAs form small groups
 * Announce meals
 * Mention after-party - how to get there, what is covered, who's sponsoring